 The opportunity to learn

-You should pay attention and action all relevant customer feedback where possible to improve your services.
+You should pay attention to and action all relevant customer feedback where possible to improve your services.

 How can you manage your own online reputation?